PrismaticFlower/WorldEdit/docs/BUILDING.md

 - WorldEditApp
 - WorldEditTests

 The bulk of code resides in WorldEdit with tests for this code unsurprisingly being in WorldEditTests.
-WorldEditApp contains the UI and the code that creates other componenets and ties them together.
+WorldEditApp contains the UI and the code that creates other components and ties them together.
 The resulting executable from `WorldEditApp` will be placed into `bin/$Config/` while `WorldEditTests` will go into `tests/bin/`.

 ## Running
- `WorldEditApp.exe` depends on the folders `shaders` and `fonts` being on the current path in order to run.
-For convenience the Post Build task will copy these folders into the output folder.
-This let's you easilly run executable.

-For launching from in Visual Studio though the work directory must be explicitly set (either to the correct `bin/` folder or to the solution's root folder), go into the project properties, Debugging and change Work Directory to `$(SolutionDir)`.
-Starting the project from Visual Studio should now work. `WorldEditApp.exe` also depends on the other contents of the `bin` folder (excluding `WorldEditTests.exe`).

-The settings on the Debugging page are per-user and not synced into the Git repository, thus you must set them up yourself.
+Running `WorldEdit.exe` is simple just find it in `bin/$Config/` and launch it.
+It has no dependencies except the DX12 Agility SDK runtime (and on up-to-date Windows 11 it shouldn't even need this) which is in the `./D3D12` (relative the the executable).

+While developing and debugging it maybe useful to make use of the `-project`, `-world` and `-gpu_debug_layer` command line arguments.
+See [command line.txt](./command%20line.txt).

 `WorldEditTests.exe` depends on it's current directory being the `tests` folder.
 The default Debugging settings should already be set to this so running directly from within Visual Studio should work.